hossein5003/Service-Management-System/README.md

-# service-management-dotnet-6
+# Service Management
+Backend : .net 6 <br>
+Frontend : Html , CSS ,Javascript <br>
-a service management web application where admin can add services and customers can select services to their shopping cards
+a service management web application where admin can add services and customers can select services and add them to their shopping cards.
+This web application has the ability to authenticate and authorize users.